MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 # Change your SharePoint domain name

 It's now possible to change the SharePoint domain name for your organization in Microsoft 365.
 For example, if the name of your organization changes from "Contoso" to "Fourth Coffee," you can change `contoso.sharepoint.com`  to  `fourthcoffee.sharepoint.com`.

-> [!NOTE]
+> [!IMPORTANT]
 > This preview is rolling out to organizations with the fewest sites first.
 It might not be available yet for your organization.
-This feature isn't available for organizations that have set up Multi-geo.<br><br>This change affects only SharePoint and OneDrive URLs.
+This feature isn't available for organizations that have set up Multi-geo.

+> [!NOTE]
+> This change affects only SharePoint and OneDrive URLs.
 It doesn't impact email addresses.
 For info about changing a site address, for example, from `https://contoso.sharepoint.com/sites/sample1` to  `https://contoso.sharepoint.com/sites/sample2`, see [Change a site address](change-site-address.md).

 ## Limitations